On this page:

 A panel will compare the challenged measure with any possible alternative measures identified by the complaining member.
 A panel will consider whether an alternative measure would be less trade restrictive, would make an equivalent contribution to the objective (taking account of the risks non-fulfilment would create), and whether it is reasonably available.[*] A ‘reasonably available’ measure is one which would equally achieve or make an equivalent contribution to the achievement of the regulatory objective, which the government is capable of adopting and which does not impose an 'undue burden' in the form of prohibitive costs or technical difficulties.[*] .

 In Australia – Plain Packaging, the complainants argued that Australia could have implemented one or all of four alternative measures, instead of plain packaging – raising the minimum legal purchasing age, raising excise tax, improving social marketing, and pre-vetting all tobacco packs to check for misleading branding.
 The panel considered that the first three of these measures were complements rather than alternatives to plain packaging, as they acted through different mechanisms as part of a comprehensive overall package of tobacco control measures.
 Substituting any of these alternatives would leave the impact of branding unaddressed, and therefore not provide the same level of protection.
 The pre-vetting mechanism alternative, on the other hand, was more trade-restrictive than plain packaging, and did not provide the same level of protection compared to standardizing the packs to remove branding altogether.
 The panel also found that none of the alternatives could be clearly demonstrated to be less trade-restrictive than plain packaging.
+On appeal, the complainants argued that two of these measures (tax and raising the minimum legal purchase age) were not less trade-restrictive than plain packaging and made an equivalent contribution.
+The Appellate Body upheld the panel’s finding that the two measures would have been equally trade restrictive and therefore not a less trade-restrictive alternative to plain packaging, although the Appellate Body considered that the two measures could make an equivalent contribution to reducing tobacco use and exposure to tobacco smoke.

 In US — Clove Cigarettes, Indonesia argued there were less trade-restrictive alternatives to the ban on flavoured cigarettes, such as restrictions on advertising and sponsorship and placing greater controls on the sale of products.
 However, the panel found that the ‘alternatives’ identified by Indonesia involved a greater risk of non-fulfilment of the objective of reducing youth smoking compared with the ban, and that Indonesia therefore could not show that they would make an equivalent contribution to the objective at the US’ desired level of protection.
 The panel noted that ‘where an alternative measure would entail a greater risk of non-fulfilment of the objective, it would be difficult to find that it would make an ‘equivalent’ contribution to the achievement of the objective, at the level of protection sought’. [*] The panel also took into account that a ban on flavoured cigarettes was recommended in the WHO FCTC Partial Guidelines on Articles 9 and 10.[*] Additionally, the panel held that many of the alternative measures proposed by Indonesia were either already in place or in the process of being implemented [*] .